Quick Start¶

 /cvmfs/icecube.opensciencegrid.org/py3-v4.2.1/RHEL_7_x86_64/metaprojects/icetray/v1.5.1/env-shell.sh

-Note that this installation will add km3io ensuring it is built with a compatible versions.
-The steps below are provided for a conda environment, with an enviroment created in the same way it is done above in this page, but feel free to choose a different enviroment setup.
+Note that this installation will add km3io ensuring it is built with a compatible version.
+The steps below are provided for a conda environment, with an environment created in the same way it is done above in this page, but feel free to choose a different environment setup.

-As mentioned, it is highly reommended to create a conda enviroment where your installation is done to do not mess up any dependecy.
+As mentioned, it is highly recommended to create a conda environment where your installation is done to do not mess up any dependency.
 It can be done with the following commands:

 # Create an environment with Python 3.10